Coming June 2 to Odessa: The Anderson Twins Trio!

-West Texas Jazz Party – May 14-17 – Tickets Available NOW!
+West Texas Jazz Party in Odessa this May

 The longest continuously-running jazz party in the nation, the West Texas Jazz Party this year celebrates 49 years of bringing great jazz music to the Permian Basin!